 Convenience: Nutrients - location, consumption

-Fast food is easy to consume, meaning it doesn't make a mess in your hands, or come spilling out of the wrapper, its even consumable while driving!
+Fast food is easy to consume, meaning it doesn't make a mess in your hands, or come spilling out of the wrapper, it's even consumable while driving!
 So your second "nutrient" for convenience is consumption.
 You want a consumption time of 10mins or less.
-This is not a posh sit down restaurant.
-You want your store designed for quick service, easy clean up, and long lines that don't take long to get through.
+This is not a posh sit-down restaurant.
+You want your store designed for quick service, easy cleanup, and long lines that don't take long to get through.
 From order to compost, your restaurant should shoot for 20mins.
-This will require thinking through how food is prepared, how staff interacts with customer orders, and how the store feels (welcoming yet encourages a rapid consumption rate.)
+This will require thinking through how food is prepared, how the staff interacts with customer orders, and how the store feels (welcoming yet encourages a rapid consumption rate.)

 Market: Nutrients - taste, brand awareness

 The third and most difficult pillar is the market.
 Will enough people buy the healthy alternative once its available?
 With the increasing market for Organics and the recent purchase of Wholefoods by Amazon, the next big wave in food is convenient whole foods.
 There is a huge segment of the United States that is educated about their eating habits and are eager to find the healthy foods they love at an affordable price and a convenient location.
 You need to be waiting there with food that tastes great, and a consistent quality experience that matches the promises you make from your marketing.
 Every McDonald's burger tastes the same, whether in Beijing or Minnesota, will you be able to match the same quality with the system you develop for your menu?
 Will you be able to get the message out that the healthy alternative to processed foods is waiting within driving distance?

 Will your health food store be waiting to catch the health food wave of money swelling off the coasts of New York, Orlando, San Francisco, Las Angeles, and Seattle?